 Smith Mountain Lake is one of the largest lakes in Virginia.
 The 20,600 acre impoundment of the Roanoke River is owned by American Electric Power Company and managed primarily for hydroelectric power generation.

 Smith Mountain Lake is one of the top locations in Virginia for water-based recreation.
-Popular activities on the lake include fishing, powerboating, kayaking, canoeing, sailing, and other water sports.
+Popular activities on and around the lake include fishing, powerboating, kayaking, canoeing, sailing, camping, hiking, and other recreation.

 Smith Mountain Lake Fish Species

 Smith Mountain Lake fish species include largemouth bass, smallmouth bass, black crappie, sunfish, striped bass, musky, white perch, yellow perch, channel catfish, blue catfish, and white catfish.
-The Virginia Department of Game and Inland Fisheries maintains a fish stocking program on the lake.
+The Virginia Department of Wildlife Resources (DWR) maintains a fish stocking program on the lake.